gideondk/sentinel/README.md

 Since the IO layer (and its API) in Akka 2.2 isn't stable yet, the current codebase of Sentinel can and will change heavily until the release of Akka 2.2.

-In overall, treat Sentinel as pre-release alpha software.
+In overall, treat Sentinel as pre-release alpha software (you've been warned ;-).

 **Currently available in Sentinel:**